axonops/async-python-cassandra/docs/why-async-wrapper.md

    - Clean async/await syntax
    - Natural error handling with try/except
    - Integration with async frameworks (FastAPI, aiohttp)
+   - See our [FastAPI example](../examples/fastapi_app/README.md) for a complete implementation

 2. **Event Loop Compatibility**:
    - Prevents blocking the event loop with synchronous calls